MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/discovery-docker-windows.md

 [!INCLUDE [Banner for top of topics](includes/banner.md)]

-You can configure automatic log upload for continuous reports in Cloud App Security using a Docker on Windows.
+You can configure automatic log upload for continuous reports in Defender for Cloud Apps using a Docker on Windows.

 ## Prerequisites